securityvoid/ynab-mcp-server/README.md

 * CreateTransaction - creates a transaction for a specified budget and account.
   * example prompt: `Add a transaction to my Ally account for $3.98 I spent at REI today`
   * requires GetBudget to be called first so we know the account id
+* ApproveTransaction - approves an existing transaction in your YNAB budget
+  * requires a transaction ID to approve
+  * can be used in conjunction with GetUnapprovedTransactions to approve pending transactions

 Next:
 * move to using budget by month call instead of getting categories from the entire budget: https://api.ynab.com/v1#/Months/getBudgetMonth